omeroot/socketbox/README.md

-# Horn
+# Socketbox
-Horn is real time socket layer framework inspired by express.You can simulate socket messages like as restful request, build router system according to a specific protocol and write middleware to this routers.
+Socketbox is real time socket layer framework inspired by express.You can simulate socket messages like as restful request, build router system according to a specific protocol and write middleware to this routers.

 ```js
 import Socketbox from 'socketbox';